Fisch03/monOS/README.md

 #### filesystem
-monOS (currently) has no way of accessing external disks, all data is kept within a ramdisk. this means that all data gets wiped when the os reboots. feel free to wreak havoc :P. the ramdisk itself is a FAT16 image with the following structure:
+monOS (currently) has no way of accessing external disks, all data is kept within a ramdisk. this means that everything gets wiped when the os reboots. feel free to wreak havoc :P. the ramdisk itself is a FAT16 image with the following structure:
 - `/bin`: userspace programs
 - `/home`: user directory